 If you are going to Frankfurt for a weekend, there are many things you can see and do in this city on the river Main.
 Here is the list of attractions and activities I would recommend for a perfect weekend in Frankfurt.

-We visited Frankfurt in May 2019 and spent two days there before going on a scenic Rhine cruise (about which you can read here – Scenic Middle Rhine cruise in Germany).
+We visited Frankfurt in spring and spent two days there before going on a scenic Rhine cruise (read about it here – Scenic Middle Rhine cruise in Germany).
 We came by train – Frankfurt is well connected by train lines with many German cities and other countries.
 There are direct trains from Paris, Brussels, Vienna, Amsterdam and other EU cities.

 If you’re arriving by plane, there is a direct train (S line – S8 and S9) connecting Frankfurt airport with the city center.
 It will take you just under 30 minutes to get from Frankfurt airport to the Romer by the train.

 Within the city there is a good public transport system in place.
 We stayed in a hotel outside of the city center and so we had to take the train (S line).
 Tickets can be purchased in ticket machines right at the stops.
 Inside the city center there is a good connection by trams for the main attractions.
 So, if you are not into walking you can simply go by trams or subway (U line).